mikeybabes/ikari/README.md

 ## 📃 Disclaimer

-This repository does **not** include any ROM data or copyrighted game content.
-To use the batch script you need to put your legal obtained ROM files (Unzipped!) in to folder.
+This repository does not include any ROM data or copyrighted game content.
+To use the batch script, you must put your legally obtained ROM files (Unzipped!) into the folder.
 All data will be re-created.
-Many of the same scripts can also be used on other titles of IREM as the hardware is almost identical, but they may have different processing of the tile data.
+Many of the same scripts can also be used on other titles of IREM, as the hardware is almost identical, but they may process the tile data differently.

 All reverse-engineered information is provided for educational and preservation purposes.
 To use this tool, you'll need to provide legal binary data obtained from Ikari Warriors.